 My books, reviews, collaborations appear in different magazines, anthologies and literary projects from Argentina, Brazil, Peru, Germany, Bolivia, the US, Mexico, Chile, Spain, Bangladesh, India & the UK.

-Currently, I’m getting ready for my MA and I’m the managing director at La Ninfa Eco.
 Please, feel free to contact me.
 I’m always willing to join new literary or multidisciplinary projects!